LD-MoLE: Learnable Dynamic Routing for Mixture of LoRA Experts: Experiments

-\textbf{Base Model and Baselines:} We test baseline approaches on different open-source LLMs, including Llama-3.2-3B \citep{dubey2024llama} and Qwen3-1.7B \citep{yangQwen3TechnicalReport2025}.
+\textbf{Base Model and Baselines:} We test baseline approaches on different open-source LLMs, including Llama-3.2-3B, Llama-3.2-8b \citep{dubey2024llama} and Qwen3-1.7B \citep{yangQwen3TechnicalReport2025}.
 We compare our method primarily against MoLA~\citep{gaoHigherLayersNeed2024}, a TopK routing strategy within the MoLE framework, denoted as MoLA(8888).
 We also evaluate its proposed variant MoLA(2468), which assigns fewer experts to lower layers and progressively increases the allocation toward higher layers, reportedly yielding consistently better performance.
 In addition, we include ReMoLE, which adapts the ReLU-based routing from ReMoE~\citep{ReLUMoE} to the LoRA experts setting.
 Simliar to L2D-MoLE, ReMoLE supports both dynamic and differentiable routing.

 \textbf{Implementation:} For our method, training is conducted on 4 NVIDIA H200 GPUs with a batch size of 16 for 10 epochs, with the learning rate of 0.0001 decayed by a factor of 0.1 at epochs 6 and 8.
+For Llama-3.2-8b, we run the experiment for only run 3 epochs as we observe a convergence at the early stage of training.
 We set the number of LoRA experts to 8, with rank 8 and scaling factor 16, and apply a dropout rate of 0.1.
 Across all methods, we pair the training with the load-balancing loss and follow the settings described in the original baseline papers.
 For MoLA, we choose the top 2 expert selections follows the original settings \citep{gaoHigherLayersNeed2024}.
 For ReMoLE, we employ the load-balancing objective function introduced in ReMoE\citep{ReLUMoE} with exact the same coefficients.
 More details of the method and experiment training setting are provided in Appendix~\ref{ap:hyperparam}.